Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 • Stay Options: Small guesthouses or boutique hotels in Warangal city are perfect for a one-night stay.

-• Cultural Experience: If you’re lucky, you might catch a local festival or traditional performance which adds a lot to the trip experience.
+• Cultural Experience: If you are lucky, you might catch a local festival or traditional performance which adds a lot to the trip experience.

-• Walking-Friendly: Wear comfortable shoes because the fort and temple grounds are vast and you’ll be doing a lot of exploring on foot.
+• Walking-Friendly: Wear comfortable shoes because the fort is vast and you will be doing a lot of exploring on foot.

-• Guided Tours: Hiring a guide at the fort or temples can reveal fascinating historical stories and hidden architectural details.
+• Guided Tours: Hiring a guide at the fort can reveal fascinating historical stories and hidden architectural details.

 Warangal is a perfect example of how a slightly longer drive can open up a world of history, culture and awe-inspiring sights all within a weekend.
-By the end of the day, I felt like I had traveled centuries back in time and yet returned to Hyderabad with just a few hours of driving.
+By the end of the day, it feels like you have traveled centuries back in time and yet returns to Hyderabad with just a few hours of driving.

 Srisailam is one of those weekend trips that feels both adventurous and peaceful at the same time.
-About 213 km from Hyderabad, it’s a little farther than Warangal but the drive is scenic, especially as you enter the Nallamala Hills.
-I remember winding through the forested roads, windows down, listening to birds and the occasional splash of a stream.
-It felt like the city had completely melted away.
+About 231 km from Hyderabad, it’s a little farther than Warangal but the drive is scenic, especially as you enter the Nallamala Hills.
+Just feel winding through the forested roads, windows down, listening to birds and the occasional splash of a stream.
+It feels like the city has completely melted away.

 Visit Srisailam near Hyderabad